 Many patients with diastolic dysfunction have symptoms, mainly with exertion, because of the rise in filling pressures that is needed to maintain adequate LV filling and stroke volume.
 Therefore, it is useful to evaluate LV filling pressure with exercise as well, similar to the use of exercise to evaluate patients with coronary artery or mitral valve disease.
 The E/e' ratio has been applied for that objective (Figure 11).
 In subjects with normal myocardial relaxation, E and e' velocities increase proportionally (Table 2), and the E/e' ratio remains unchanged or is reduced.
 However, in patients with impaired myocardial relaxation, the increase in e' with exercise is much less than that of mitral E velocity, such that the E/e' ratio increases.
-How hat the E/e' was shown to relate significantly to LV filling pressures during exercise, when Doppler echocardiography was acquired simultaneously with cardiac catheterization.
-How hat is needed to maintain the exercise of the result of the pressure o decreases slightly in normal individuals with exercise, but shortens > 50 ms in patients with a marked elevation of filling pressures.
+In that regard, E/e' was shown to relate significantly to LV filling pressures during exercise, when Doppler echocardiography was acquired simultaneously with cardiac catheterization.
+In addition, mitral DT decreases slightly in normal individuals with exercise, but shortens > 50 ms in patients with a marked elevation of filling pressures.